JunedConnect/project-eks-twingate/README.md

    ```
    Manages resources via CRDs.
 Automatically applies Twingate resources (e.g., `twingate-resources.yml`).

+   **Note**: This option automatically creates `kubernetes-connector-2` within the `eks-network` remote network via the Twingate Operator and CRDs defined in `twingate-resources.yml`.

    **Connecting to Cluster via Kubernetes Access Gateway**:
    The Operator automatically creates a Kubernetes Access Gateway resource.
 To connect:
    1. In your Twingate client, enable **"Sync Kubernetes Configuration"** to update your kubeconfig